 Of course, it does.
 Regardless of the competition, your agency should be able to get maximum impression share on that keyword (ie. showing your ad most number of times if not every time that keyword is searched on google).

 Showing your ad every time a particular keyword is searched is possible.
 PPC Agencies like ours consistently achieve this for our clients.
 So time to ask these questions to your PPC agency:

 - Which of the keywords are performing best on my campaigns?

 - What is the average cost per conversion (CPA) on these keywords?
 See if this looks profitable.

 - Now the killer question – how much impression share am I getting on these better performing keywords?

-Once again, if your PPC agency fails to answer these questions or fails to deliver 100% impression share on your best performing keywords, feel free to get in touch.
+Once again, if your PPC agency fails to answer these questions or fails to deliver a 100% impression share on your best-performing keywords, feel free to get in touch.
 We’re happy to help.

 9. Search Terms